Please note the following concerning PIR:

 Jyssicarm made a youtube video that explains her experience with PIR on 10/30/2015 that may help you.
 She has a Sailor who was in a 900 division (Sticks/Flags) who flew out to Pensacola.
 It can be found at https://www.youtube.com/watch?v=BsSqUU8lkfE.

 Pick up your tickets prior to PIR at the Recruit Family Welcome Center.
 The Recruit Family Welcome Center is located at the Navy Exchange Burkey Mall, 2650 Green Bay Rd.
 Great Lakes, IL.
 60088.
 It is open Thursday [10:00 AM to 7:30 PM], and Friday [5:30 AM to 8:00 AM].
-The tickets can be picked up at any of those times, but it would be best to pick them up on Thursday to be certain to get into the RTC for PIR.
-Guests must present themselves at the Recruit Family Welcome Center and provide the ID that was indicated on the Security Form that the recruit sent with The Form Letter and that a loved one returned to the recruit.
-Guests 3 years of age and older must have a ticket to enter the RTC.
+The tickets can be picked up at any of those times, but it would be best to pick them up on Thursday to be certain to get into RTC for PIR.
+Guests must present themselves in person at the Recruit Family Welcome Center and provide the ID that was indicated on the Security Form that the recruit sent with the form letter and that a loved one returned to the recruit.
+Guests 3 years of age and older must have a ticket to enter RTC.
+Those under the age of 3 will be able to attend with a copy of their birth certificate in place of a ticket.

 When PIR is on a day other than Friday, then the Recruit Family Welcome Center will be open at the hours stated on the day before PIR and the morning of PIR to permit guests to pick up their tickets.